 Subsequently, we use the quantum constraints for ground-state properties of quantum spin Hamiltonians.
-For instance, we apply our strategy with $f^{*}(\langle \hat{\bf O}\rangle)$ to the 1D transverse field Ising model ($h=0$) as well as the non-integrable longitudinal-transverse field Ising model ($h\neq 0$):
+For instance, we apply our strategy with $f^{*}(\langle \hat{\bf O}\rangle)$ to the 1D transverse field ($h=0$) and the non-integrable longitudinal-transverse field Ising models ($h\neq 0$):